meghnareddy1999/freshers-assignment-vjit/README1.md

+In order to start off the project in a systematic manner some part of the dev-ops features were used in the implementation of the project.
+I initially started off with planning on exploring the different technologies that I’d be working on as I was unaware of them.
+After a lot of research on how to go about I finally made a plan on the requirements as well as on how I’d be implementing them.
+ According to the specifications mentioned about the technologies which are supposed to be used the project was purely implemented using Eclipse as an IDE platform with maven as a project file and Java in order to write the code.
+As there was no need to use any graphical user interface the code was written in java using command line arguments while the user is given the choice to enter his details and continue with selecting the type of waste he’d like to donate, brand etc.

 Cleaniness is the cause of destruction of many things and approaching that problem technologically is making me feel better about the profession that I am going to be a part of.
 As a part of the solution, I have followed the instructions given in the README file.
 Initially, a user is asked whether